Aero Fighters 2: Reception

-In Japan, Game Machine listed Aero Fighters 2 on their September 1, 1994 issue as being the seventh most-popular arcade game at the time.
-In North America, RePlay reported it to be the fifth most-popular arcade game at the time.
-Play Meter also listed the title to be the fifty-seventh most-popular arcade game at the time.
-The game was met with generally positive reception from critics.
-It holds a 90% on the video game review aggregator GameRankings.
+In Japan, Game Machine listed Aero Fighters 2 as the seventh most popular arcade game of August 1994.
+In North America, RePlay reported it to be the fifth most popular arcade game of September 1994.
+Play Meter also listed it as the 57th most popular arcade game of September 1994.

+The game was met with generally positive reception from critics, and holds a 90% on the video game review aggregator GameRankings.

-AllGames Kyle Knight praised the variety of ships and backgrounds, sound, level designs and gameplay but criticized its replay value.
+AllGames Kyle Knight praised the variety of ships and backgrounds, sound, level designs and gameplay, but criticized its replay value.
 GamePros Captain Squideo gave it a generally positive review.
 While citing some issues with slowdown and an absence of sound effects for the player's jet, as well as a general lack of originality, he considered it an overall enjoyable shooter with fun weapons, huge bosses, and "crisp" controls.
-Next Generation reviewed the Neo-Geo version of the game, stating that "players with any skill will beat the game on the easy or normal level in under an hour.
+Next Generation reviewed the Neo Geo version of the game, stating that "players with any skill will beat the game on the easy or normal level in under an hour.
 The higher levels offer more challenges, but not new ones".

-Hobby Consolass Manuel del Campo praised the graphical design of stages and enemies despite the small size of the player's plane, music, playability and ship variety but criticized the lack of variety with sound design and "wow factor".
+Hobby Consolass Manuel del Campo praised the graphical design of stages and enemies despite the small size of the player's plane, music, playability and ship variety, but criticized the lack of variety with sound design and "wow factor".
 Joypads Benji regarded the Neo Geo CD version to be disappointing, writing that "we found ourselves in front of a game which would have been all the rage (although!)
 On Neo cartridge five years ago.
 Because even soundtrack side, for CD, the result is trivial".
-MAN!ACs Ingo Zaborowski commended the visuals but criticized the music for being inappropriate and unmotivated, comparing the game with both Raiden II and Twin Eagle II.
-Mega Funs Martin Weidner visually compared the title with Last Resort and Viewpoint, criticizing the music, slowdown during gameplay and lack of additional options.
+MAN!ACs Ingo Zaborowski commended the visuals but criticized the music for being inappropriate and unmotivated, comparing the game to Raiden II and Twin Eagle II.
+Mega Funs Martin Weidner visually compared the game to Last Resort and Viewpoint, criticizing the music, slowdown during gameplay, and lack of additional options.